BubuMVX/mvx-xalias-export-key/README.md

 - Very few services and apps support xAlias as a login provider.
 In particular, you can't connect to the MultiversX Web Wallet, send customized transactions and transfer funds easily.
-- There is no explicit way to use the PDF backup to recover a wallet.
 - The Google Drive's hidden storage space dedicated to apps isn't easy to access without coding.
 - xAlias requires users to give full access to their Google Drive files, with read and write permissions.
 - If you loose access to your Google account, you may loose your wallet.
-- Overall, there's no way to export your private keys and step up in your experience on MultiversX.
+- Overall, there's no easy way to export your private keys and step up in your experience on MultiversX.
 "Not your keys, not your wallet".

 This script goal is to give you back the full control of your xAlias wallet.